Can You Put Vinegar in a Steam Mop?

 For instance, you can create a simple cleaning solution by mixing equal parts of water and vinegar in a spray bottle.

-Spray this solution onto your floors, then use your steam mop to go over the area.
-This way, you are combining the cleaning power of both vinegar and steam, without damaging your machine.
+Spray this solution onto your floors, then use your steam mop to cover the area.
+This way, you combine the cleaning power of vinegar and steam without damaging your machine.

 Avoid Vinegar on These Flooring Types